genixpro/kwola/README.md

 Please go to https://www.python.org/downloads/ to download and install Python.
 You should also install the Python development headers, as some of our Python dependencies compile C / C++ code into Python modules.

+** IMPORTANT ** If you are installing on Windows, there are several errors that can occur if you either have multiple versions of Python installed, or have the 32 bit version of Python installed.
+Ensure that you have only a single, 64 bit version of Python installed or Torch, the neural network library, will have errors.

 2) NodeJS

 Please go to https://nodejs.org/en/ to install NodeJS or install it through a package manager